zzantares/ProxmoxVE/README.md

 Consult the [ProxmoxVE API] article at the [Proxmox wiki].

-**I need more docs!**
+**I feel you're hiding some cool tricks!
+I need more docs!**

-See the [doc](https://github.com/ZzAntares/ProxmoxVE/tree/master/doc) directory for more detailed documentation.
+See the [doc](https://github.com/ZzAntares/ProxmoxVE/tree/master/doc) directory for more detailed documentation, it's all in there I swear it...
+I think.

 License